mlissner/michaeljaylissner.com/content/I-just-heard-about-this.md

 useful tool for his line of work.

-In a similar vein, McCain said, "Well, basically,
+In a similar vein, McCain said, "Well, basically, **it's a Google**.
-<strong>it's a Google</strong>.
 You just, you know, what you can find out now on the Internet.
 It's remarkable, you know."
 Emphasis mine.

 He also says, "I am a [computer] illiterate that has to rely on my wife for all of the assistance that I can get."

-<a href="http://www.cnn.com/video/#/video/politics/2008/06/25/moos.mccain.doesnt.compute.cnn" target="_blank">Observe here</a>.
+<a href="http://www.cnn.com/video/#/video/politics/2008/06/25/moos.mccain.doesnt.compute.cnn">Observe here</a>.

 This is really, really sad.
-Is there <strong>ANY</strong> job for which you would deliberately hire somebody that professes internet and computer illiteracy?
+Is there **ANY** job for which you would deliberately hire somebody that professes internet and computer illiteracy?

 Shocking.